 “Some may ask, “But who created God?”
 The answer is that by definition He is not created; He is eternal.
 He is the One who brought time, space, and matter into existence.
 Since the concept of causality deals with space, time, and matter, and since God is the one who brought space, time, and matter into existence, the concept of causality does not apply to God since it is something related to the reality of space, time, and matter.
 Since God is before space, time, and matter, the issue of causality does not apply to Him.”

 Once again, the apologist is confused by the illusions of time and space.
 He believes there is a distinction and separation between time, space, matter, and God as self-essential phenomenon, when in truth, nothing is self-essential and separate from anything else since All is One.
-The universe, the Oneness of All, is consciousness, One and undivided – period.
+The cosmos, the Oneness of All, is consciousness, One and undivided – period.
 If we are to say God creates time and space, then God must also be of time and space.
 The totality of the world of appearances, of self-essential entities and “fixed forms” is an illusion.
 What is One is All, but All, “God” if you will, is never separate from anything since All is ONE.
 Creation and the “creator,” for lack of a better word, are therefore One and the same.
-The universe is nothing more than a whole of consciousness, without beginning and without end, manifested in countless forms which are ever-changing and endlessly evolving.
+The cosmos I posit, is nothing more than a whole of consciousness, without beginning and without end, manifested in countless forms which are ever-changing and endlessly evolving.

 That is why the notion of a separate “god” from his creation is untrue and absurd.
 Since All is One, then there is no such thing as a separate anything from everything else, as the forms within the universe are merely ever-changing appearances of the same One, nothing else, like multiple slices of the same one pie.
-The lack of perception of the Oneness of All, and the belief in the illusion of the permanence of specific forms, ego, is the beginning and the end of the utter failure of ALL apologists’ arguments.
+The lack of perception of the Oneness of All, and the belief in the illusion of the permanence and ultimate separation of specific forms, ego, is the beginning and the end of the utter failure of all apologists’ arguments.
 With awareness of the Oneness of All, EVERY ego-based notion of reality – the ideas of “self” and “other,” “creator” and “created,” all notions of essential separation, are one-hundred percent illusory and not true.
-The truth of the Oneness of All puts all of these clever, dualistic, self-contradictory, double-standard notions completely to rest.
+The truth of the Oneness of All puts all of these clever, dualistic, self-contradictory, double standard notions completely to rest.
 When all of these ideas are honestly looked at for what they really are, it is clear they are nothing more than defense mechanisms for the ego in its fight against facing the truth of its impermanence.
 This fact, combined with ignorance, are the only reasons why all of these nonsensical notions are invented and defended to begin with.
 They exist for the ego, created by the ego, to perpetuate the lie it has permanence, when it never does.